-Notice the phrase detestable acts is the same Hebrew word as abomination (toebah).
+Notice the phrase detestable act is the same Hebrew word as abomination (toebah).

 But what about putting homosexuals to death?

-The Old Testament (OT) book of Leviticus is God’s manual for Israel—His chosen, set apart people in His old covenant—whom He intended to be His distinguished-from-all-others representative people.
+The Old Testament (OT) book of Leviticus is God’s manual for Israel— His chosen, set apart people in His old covenant—whom He intended to be His distinguished-from-all-others representative people.
 He gave them special ceremonies, laws, rituals, dietary restrictions, a personal holiness code, and enforceability to achieve their exclusivity from the practices of the surrounding Canaanites and Egyptians.
 These surrounding pagans subscribed to all kinds of sexual deviancies, among other immoral actions.
-Accordingly, Leviticus 18 and 20 have to do with the impermissibility of various forms of sexual immorality—from sleeping with family members to bestiality.
+Accordingly, Leviticus 18 and 20 have to do with the impermissibility of various forms of sexual immorality—from incestuous relations to bestiality.
 All sexual degradations are roundly prohibited and punishable to retain cultural purity and witness.
-Keep in mind God had said,
+Keep in mind that God had said,

 “For you are a holy people to the Lord your God; the Lord your God has chosen you to be a people for His own possession out of all the peoples who are on the face of the earth” (Deuteronomy 7:6).